Shakuray/dotfiles/readme.md

 `dockermachine` is a ssh office dockermachine shortcut

 `cdc` change current directory to your code directory

+`killspoty` 🔪 kills all bugged spotify processes, what else?

 ## Aliases ✂️
 `ll` shortcut for `ls -l`